 Three times, James states, 'Faith without works is dead!'
 Here's how James' teaching agrees with and complements the teaching of Paul on justification.

-The Bible makes it very plain that salvation is by grace, but it is also clear that we are 'created in Christ Jesus for good works' (Ephesians 2:10).
-Having explained justification, John Ritenbaugh tackles the process of sanctification, showing that the far greater part of God's saving work in us occurs after baptism!
+The Bible makes it plain that salvation is by grace, but it is also clear that we are 'created in Christ Jesus for good works.'
+Grace and works fit together.

 John Ritenbaugh clarifies that, in terms of salvation, grace and works are mutually exclusive (Ephesians 2:8-10), but good works are the result (or the fruits) of God's creative efforts.
 Grace frees one; works prove that one has been freed.
-Grace (or the gift of God) enables us to have a clear enlightened perception of God (I Corinthians 2:7-11) and delivers us from the enormity of our sins (Romans 5:15-17), freeing us and gifting us (Romans 12:3-5; I Corinthians 12:4-11) to do works consistent with God's law.
-Grace (given only to those who believe) frees us in order to keep the law, not to exempt us from keeping it (Romans 3:21-25).
+Grace (or the g. . .

 One of Jesus' most remembered sayings concerns the Parable of the Light.
 The Bible Study explains how we can let our light shine both in the world and at home.

 To be made clean only prepares us for producing fruit.
 If we stand still, simply resting on our justification, the dark forces will pull us backwards.